-- Support entrepreneurship and business growth for a balanced economy. - Offer incentives and flexible zoning to upgrade commercial and industrial sites. - Promote a mix of commercial, office, and industrial uses to foster collaboration and workforce appeal. - Focus infill commercial development in nodes, not strips, for better land use and accessibility - Strengthen Brooklands as a key retail hub through infill and revitalization - Attract office and corporate headquarters to M-59 for visibility and economic impact
+- Support entrepreneurship and business growth for a balanced economy through an ever changing economic environment. - Offer incentives and flexible zoning to upgrade or develop commercial and industrial sites.

+- Promote a mix of commercial, office, and industrial uses to foster collaboration and workforce appeal. - Focus infill commercial development in nodes, not strips, for better land use and accessibility in a mixed use fashion, utilizing the city's FB district - Strengthen Brooklands as a key retail hub through infill development and revitalization efforts - Attract office and corporate headquarters to M-59 for visibility and economic impact